Into Paradise (band)

 Into Paradise were an Irish indie rock group from Dublin, Ireland, whose influences included Joy Division and Echo & the Bunnymen.
 They formed in 1986 as Backwards into Paradise, and released their debut EP, Blue Light, in 1989 on the independent record label, Setanta.
 Soon after came the EP Change, and the band's first album, Under the Water.
-The lead singer and guitarist of the band was David Long (born in 1963), who had the nickname of "Longer".

 Their most successful album and major record label debut, was the Adrian Borland-produced Churchtown.